 Туре Status Description

+LED: Green, ED: Green, Indicates the operating Green: Normal operation

-LED: Green, orange, or red Indicates the operating status of the fan unit.
-Green: Normal operation
+orange, or red status of the fan unit.
 Orange: A lamp test is in progress.

 Red: A failure has been detected.

 1.3 Power supply unit (PS)

 Power supply units come in an AC model and a DC model.
 Do not install both an AC power supply unit and DC power supply unit on a single Switch.
+If you install both units, they will not operate properly.